how to embed google maps

 Tattoos: The Fine Line Between Art and Health Risks

-Russian The art of tattooing, once associated with subcultures and informal groups, has now firmly entered the daily lives of millions of people.
+[Russian translation] The art of tattooing, once associated with subcultures and informal groups, has now firmly entered the daily lives of millions of people.
 Body artwork has become a vibrant expression of individuality, and social media has turned tattoos into a real trend.
 However, despite their aesthetic appeal, tattoos carry certain health risks.
-Heavy metals contained in tattoo inks can accumulate in the body and cause allergic reactions, while non-compliance with sanitary norms during the ap...
+Heavy metals contained in tattoo inks can accumulate in the body and cause allergic reactions, while non-compliance with sanitary norms...

 Read More